 Over 85,000 resources available to researchers, doctors, NGOs and policymakers to boost evidence based research, healthcare, policymaking and global justice until 2025.
 More

 What is available?

 - Academic and professional peer-reviewed journals, publications and databases in selected subject areas of law from the world's leading academic publishers.

-- Governmental, research and not-for-profit institutions from eligible countries are encouraged to register from February 2018: How to register?
+- Governmental, research and not-for-profit institutions from eligible countries are encouraged to register for GOALI on the Research4Life website.
+How to register?

-PartnersGOALI is a public-private partnership of the International Labour Organization (ILO) as a UN agency, together with Brill Nijhoff and academic partners Cornell Law School Library and the Lillian Goldman Law Library at Yale Law School.
+PartnersGOALI is a public-private partnership of the International Labour Organization (ILO) as a UN agency, together with Brill Nijhoff, the International Training Centre of the ILO and academic partners Cornell Law School Library and the Lillian Goldman Law Library at Yale Law School.